-In Georgia, the Ryan White Part B Program is administered by the Georgia Department of Public Health (DPH), Division of Health Protection, Office of HIV/AIDS.
+In Georgia, the Ryan White Part B Program is administered by the Georgia Department of Public Health (DPH), Division of Medical and Clinical Program Services, Office of HIV/AIDS.
 The Office of HIV/AIDS funds agencies in 16 public health districts to deliver HIV/AIDS services throughout the state.
 These agencies are responsible for planning and prioritizing the delivery of HIV services in their respective geographic areas.
 All subrecipients provide primary care services.
 Support services are funded based on the availability of resources.
-The Ryan White Part B Program also funds the Georgia ADAP and HICP, which provides medication for the treatment of HIV/AIDS to eligible PLWH or assists with health insurance premiums and co-pays.
+The Ryan White Part B Program also funds the Georgia ADAP and HICP, which provides medication for the treatment of HIV/AIDS to eligible people with HIV or assists with health insurance premiums and co-pays.

-The primary role of subrecipients is to provide medical and support services to all eligible PLWH who reside in Georgia.
-Subrecipients are responsible for maintaining appropriate relationships with entities in the area they serve that constitute key points of access to the health care system for PLWH (emergency rooms, substance abuse treatment programs, detoxification centers, adult and juvenile detention facilities, sexually transmitted disease (STD) clinics, and others) for the purpose of facilitating early intervention for individuals newly diagnosed with HIV/AIDS and individuals knowledgeable of their HIV status but not in care.
+The primary role of subrecipients is to provide medical and support services to all eligible people with HIV who reside in Georgia.
+Subrecipients are responsible for maintaining appropriate relationships with entities in the area they serve that constitute key points of access to the health care system for people with HIV (emergency rooms, substance abuse treatment programs, detoxification centers, adult and juvenile detention facilities, sexually transmitted infection clinics, and others) for the purpose of facilitating early intervention for individuals newly diagnosed with HIV and individuals knowledgeable of their HIV status but not in care.
 Services provided must meet all service standards set forth by the state, and must align with HRSA's Ryan White Universal and Part B Programmatic and Fiscal National Monitoring Standards.